fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl6.rst

 LLVM symbol table are allowed to have any character in them, including embedded nul characters.

-The next interesting thing to add, is codegen support for these binary operators.
+The next interesting thing to add, is GenStmt support for these binary operators.
 Given our current structure, this is a simple addition of a default case for our existing binary operator node: